Aboriginal Rock Art (Australia)

 The colour pigments used by aboriginal painters were obtained from mineral sources (eg. ochre pits, charcoal, clay, chalk), fruits (berries), vegetables (eg. carrot juice or equivalents), and animal blood and urine.
 See also: Prehistoric colour palette.

-Another type of Australian prehistoric art involves megaliths, featuring large and small stone circles, not unlike Stonehenge, associated with ceremonial events.
-Also, in New South Wales, a number of aboriginal cylindro-conical stone implements (cyclons) have been discovered, dating to 18,000 BCE.
+Another form of Australian prehistoric art involves megaliths, and features large and small stone circles (like Stonehenge) associated with ceremonial events.
+In New South Wales, a number of aboriginal cylindro-conical stone implements (cyclons) have been discovered, dating to 18,000 BCE.
 (See also: megalithic art.)
-Finally, Australia is also home to numerous prehistoric cupules - the mysterious cultural phenomenon found throughout the world.
-For the most famous cupules, see: the Bhimbetka Petroglyphs (c.290,000 BCE).

 Characteristics

 Knowledge of aboriginal culture is a key factor in understanding whether a work of art is abstract or representational.
 For instance, a number of round designs about an inch in diameter - which students without such knowledge might have taken for simple motifs of non-objective art - have been ascertained by historians to represent a green plum-like fruit, called nalge.
 The regular supply of this fruit is maintained by painting representations of it on rocks during the wet season.
-(See also: Paleolithic Art and Culture.)

 History/Chronology of Oldest Known Aboriginal Art